tschwichtenberg/umb-react-project/README.md

 1. Create a select component for CPT code.
 Options should be the "code" from the cptCode data and are fetched using the API.

-2. When a CPT code is selected, as separate component should display the average cost associated with that code.
-This should be the "cost" entry under "costs".
+2. When a CPT code is selected, a separate component should display the average cost associated with that code.
+This should be the "cost" entry under the "costs" endpoint.

-3. When a CPT code is selected, a form should become available to enter a new cost under the selected CPT.
+3. When a CPT code is selected, a form should become available to enter a new cost for the selected CPT.
 The form should post data through the API.
 For example:

    HTTP
    ```